saltstack/salt/HACKING.md

 If you use your name to refer to your fork, and `salt` to refer to the official Salt repo you'll never get `upstream` or `origin` confused.

-### Install sphinx

-In order to build the docs, you'll need to install sphinx into your virtual
-environment:

-    python -m pip install sphinx

-We'll use this later.

-### `pre-commit` Setup
+### `pre-commit` and `nox` Setup

-Here at Salt we use [pre-commit](https://pre-commit.com/) to make it easier for contributors to get quick feedback.
-It configures some Git pre-commit hooks to run `black` for formatting, `isort` for keeping our imports sorted, and `pylint` to catch issues like unused imports, among others.
-You can easily install it in your virtualenv with:
+Here at Salt we use [pre-commit](https://pre-commit.com/) and [nox](https://nox.thea.codes/en/stable/) to make it easier for contributors to get quick feedback.
+Nox enables us to run multiple different test configurations, as well as other common tasks.
+You can think of it as Make with superpowers.
+Pre-commit does what it sounds like - it configures some Git pre-commit hooks to run `black` for formatting, `isort` for keeping our imports sorted, and `pylint` to catch issues like unused imports, among others.
+You can easily install them in your virtualenv with:

-    python -m pip install pre-commit
+    python -m pip install pre-commit nox
-    pre-commit init
+    pre-commit install

 Now before each commit, it will ensure that your code at least *looks* right before you open a pull request.
 And with that step, it's time to start hacking